dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

         | Ubuntu              | Rocky              | No               |
         +---------------------+--------------------+------------------+

 ..
 [1] Ensure that control planes running RHEL have an active subscription or are configured to access local repositories.
-The following repositories should be enabled on the control plane: **AppStream**, **Code Ready Builder (CRB)**, **BaseOS**.
-For RHEL control planes running 8.5 and below, ensure that sshpass is additionally available to install or download to the control plane (from any local repository).
+The following repositories should be enabled on the control plane: **AppStream**, **BaseOS**.

 * Ensure that all connection names under the network manager match their corresponding device names.
     To verify network connection names: ::